How to Enable Application Performance Monitoring¶

 Step3: Configure Application Startup Script¶

-For more details, see the documentation Python Example.
+For details, see the document Python Example.

 1) Configure the execution command in the startup script file (inject environment variables)